HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 3. Have a Roblox avatar that in any way shape or form gives you an unfair advantage in combat (_Such as narrow avatars or massively altered hitboxes_).
 4. Join the Chaos Forces team if the Security:CF ratio is 1:2 or less **and** backup was called (Such actions will result in a disciplinary action).
 5. Leave the security team to purposely prevent data theft from occurring.
 This is a petty and cowardly tactic considering CF spent a good amount of robux or points on the gamepass/pack. **Do not be a sore looser.**
-6. Control the ECFR (excluding e-coolant controls) unless any of the below conditions are met:
+6. Control the ECFR (excluding exhaust system and e-coolant controls) unless any of the below conditions are met:
    - you are cooperating with Reactor Operators
    - you are preventing the pumps from straining
    - the "temperature low" or "temperature high" warnings on the reactor monitoring screen are active